Introduction and contact information

 Develop or use internal procedures to obtain assent or consent

-Every recipient must receive an EUA fact sheet of the vaccine being administered (Fact sheets are available in 20 languages at these links: Pfizer, Moderna, Janssen, and Novavax).
+Every recipient must receive an EUA fact sheet of the vaccine being administered (Fact sheets are available in 20 languages at these links: Pfizer, Moderna, and Novavax).
 Persons 18 and older receiving any of the three vaccines must assent to vaccination.
 Youth ages 6 months through 17 receiving Pfizer, Moderna, or Novavax (≥ 12 years) vaccine must have consent from their parent or guardian.

 Plan for adverse reactions